Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/define_transfer_wait_period.md

 ---
 title: "Wait for the catalog value to reach a state - SWAITCAT"
 linkTitle: "Using the SWAITCAT command"
 weight: 270
----The SWAITCAT command enables a client to wait until a given transfer reaches a particular predefined phase, phasestep, or state before acting.
+--- The SWAITCAT command enables a client to wait until a given transfer reaches a particular predefined phase, phasestep, or state before acting.

 ****Command syntax: [SWAITCAT](../../../c_intro_userinterfaces/command_summary)****